Curtis Loftis: Business and philanthropy

 Loftis is the owner of several central South Carolina businesses and is involved in real estate.

 In 1999, Loftis established Saluda Charitable Foundation and remains the principal benefactor.
 The foundation's activities are faith-based and provide nutritional and housing services to orphans and the elderly.
 SCF provided over 500,000 meals to the needy and supported medical missions in Haiti.

+Political career

-Treasurer of South Carolina
+State Treasurer of South Carolina 2010 election

 In March 2010, Loftis announced his candidacy for Treasurer of South Carolina in the Republican primary.
 Loftis characterized himself as a conservative reform candidate.

 Loftis was endorsed by former Massachusetts Governor Mitt Romney, former Arkansas Governor Mike Huckabee, former Pennsylvania Senator Rick Santorum, and former US Speaker of the House Newt Gingrich.
 Loftis received many state Tea Party movement endorsements including many in the business community and several newspaper endorsements.

 On June 8, 2010, Loftis defeated the incumbent State Treasurer, Converse Chellis in the Republican Primary with 62% of the vote, carrying all of the state's 46 counties.

-Treasurer Loftis became the first Republican to defeat a sitting incumbent in a statewide GOP primary.
+He became the first Republican to defeat a sitting incumbent in a statewide GOP primary.

+Loftis is the Vice Chairman of the State Fiscal Accountability Authority, and chairs the Board of Financial Institutions which supervises state chartered financial institutions and supervises mortgage originators and lenders, finance companies, pay day lenders, and title lenders.
+He appoints members to the South Carolina Retirement System Investment Commission.